 “It felt very special to sing those songs in that historic place knowing what it represents.
 They were a joy to write and I am happy to be able to share Plymouth Rock’s story with the world in this way.”

 Plymouth Rock News you can use.
 Jefferson Elementary School Rockland music teacher Michelle Booth said, “Candido, I think you need to see Hamilton because of what you’re doing with “The Secrets of Plymouth Rock.”
 The night of October 3, 2018 was magical.
 Michelle introduced me to the music, lyrics and all that is the phenomenon called “Hamilton”.
 The orchestra was tight, the dancing and lighting was spectacular and the cast especially Austin Scott, Hannah Cruz and Nicholas Christopher was riveting.
 The Secrets of Plymouth Rock just found some new inspiration.
 Thanks Michelle!

-I’m a late comer to the Hamilton craze.
+I’m a late comer to the Hamilton phenomenon.
 As I sat and listened I was amazed with how much work it takes to put on Hamilton.
 I can’t even imagine all of the logistics.
 The choreography alone was fascinating.
 When you add in the mountain of lyrics and the orchestral arrangement it’s mind-boggling.
 I can’t believe this all came from one person’s head, Lin Manuel Miranda.
 I hope to meet him someday.
 Hamilton taught me that early American history can be fun and interesting at the same time.
 It just takes the right person with the vision, talent and energy and the right team all working together to see it through from start to finish.

 If I closed my eyes it was like I was listening to a studio album.
 The musicians performed with accuracy and lots of soul.
 Here’s a quick shot of the orchestra pit after the show.